nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `delete e2`
   Deletes the 2nd event in Jimi.
 * `delete t1`
-  Deletes the 1st task in the Jimi.
+  Deletes the 1st task in the Jimi.<br>
   <img src="images/Delete.png" width="600">